 The Bandeirantes & the Gold Rush

 The bandeirantes, too, were keen to make inroads into Brazil.
-These bands of explorers roamed Brazil’s interior in search of indigenous slaves, mapping out undiscovered territory and bumping off the odd indigenous community along the way.
+These bands of raiders roamed Brazil’s interior in search of indigenous slaves, mapping out territory and bumping off the odd indigenous community along the way.

 The bandeirantes took their name from the trademark flag-bearer who would front their expeditions.
 During the 17th and 18th centuries, group after group of bandeirantes set out from São Paulo.
 The majority were bilingual in Portuguese and Tupi-Guarani, born of Portuguese fathers and indigenous mothers.
 They benefited from both indigenous survival techniques and European weaponry.

 The bandeirantes were known for more than just their colorful flags.
-Protected from índio arrows by heavily padded cotton jackets, they waged an all-out war on Brazil’s indigenous people, despite the fact that many of them had indigenous mothers.
-Huge numbers of índios fled inland, searching for shelter in the Jesuit missions.
-But there were few hiding places – it is thought the bandeirantes killed or enslaved well in excess of 500,000 índios.
+Protected from arrows by heavily padded cotton jackets, they waged an all-out war on Brazil’s indigenous people, despite the fact that many of them had indigenous mothers.
+Huge numbers of fled inland, searching for shelter from the raiders in the Jesuit missions.
+But there were few hiding places – it is thought the bandeirantes killed or enslaved well in excess of 500,000 people.

 Though it wasn’t discovered until nearly two centuries later, there certainly was gold in Brazil.
-Unsurprisingly, it was the bandeirantes who, in between decapitating índios, discovered it in the Serra do Espinhaço in Minas Gerais.
+Unsurprisingly, it was the bandeirantes who discovered it in the 1690s in the Serra do Espinhaço in Minas Gerais.